-Regardless of the above, a significant increase in credit risk is presumed if there is an objective evidence that the financial asset is impaired, including if there is observable data that comes to the attention of the holder of the asset about the following loss events, among others: significant financial difficulty of the issuer or obligor; restructuring of an amount due to the Company in terms that it would not consider otherwise; a breach of contract, such as a default or delinquency in interest or principal payments; or it becoming probable that the borrower will enter bankruptcy or other financial reorganisation.
+Regardless of the above, a significant increase in credit risk is presumed if there is an objective evidence that the financial asset is impaired including if there is observable data that comes to the attention of the holder of the asset about the following loss events, among others: significant financial difficulty of the issuer or obligor; restructuring of an amount due to the Company in terms that it would not consider otherwise; a breach of contract, such as a default or delinquency in interest or principal payments; or it becoming probable that the borrower will enter bankruptcy or other financial reorganisation.

-As soon as the loss event occurs, the impairment allowance would be allocated directly to the financial asset affected, which provides the same accounting treatment, from that point, including the treatment of interest revenue.
+As soon as the loss event occurs (what was previously defined in IAS 39 as "objective evidence of impairment"), the impairment allowance would be allocated directly to the financial asset affected, which provides the same accounting treatment, from that point, as previously by IAS 39, including the treatment of interest revenue.
 The asset's carrying amount is reduced and the amount of the loss is recognised in profit or loss.
-If, in a subsequent year, the amount of the impairment loss decreases, the previously recognised impairment loss is reversed in profit or loss, if the decrease can be related objectively to an event occurring after the impairment loss was recognised.
+If, in a subsequent year, the amount of the impairment loss decreases, the previously recognised impairment loss is reversed in profit or loss, if the decrease can be related objectively to an event occurring after the impairment loss was recognised

 Credit risk on other receivables has no significant financing component, so the loss allowance is measured at initial recognition and throughout the life of the receivable, by the simplified approach, at an amount equal to lifetime ECL, which is not significant.
-While cash and cash equivalents are also subject to the impairment requirements of IFRS 9, no significant impairment loss was identified.
+While cash and cash equivalents are also subject to the impairment requirements of IFRS 9, no significant impairment loss was identified

-EDP Finance B.V. assesses the expected credit losses associated with its debt instruments carried at amortised cost and FVOCI.
+From 1 January 2018, EDP Finance B.V. assesses the expected credit losses associated with its debt instruments carried at amortised cost and FVOCI.
 On making its assessment, the Company has to make assumptions about risk of default and expected loss rates, which requires judgement.
 The inputs used for risk assessment and for calculation of the loss allowances for financial assets include: (i) credit ratings (as far as available) from external credit rating companies such as Standard and Poor, Moody's and Fitch; (ii) significant changes in the expected performance and behaviour of the borrower, including changes in the payment status of borrowers in the Group and changes in the operating results of the borrower; (iii) Public market data, namely on probabilities of default and loss given default expectations; (iv) Internal credit risk assessments on the credit profiles of EDP Group subsidiaries; and (v) macroeconomic information (such as market interest rates or growth rates).
-There were no significant changes in the assumptions or methodology applied in the assessment of expected credit losses, compared with the prior year.